maxibenner/archer/README.md

 [![Twitter](https://img.shields.io/twitter/url?url=https%3A%2F%2Fgithub.com%2Fmaxibenner%2Fmerch)](https://twitter.com/intent/tweet?text=Wow:&url=https%3A%2F%2Fgithub.com%2Fmaxibenner%2Farcher)

 A CG based photo studio that runs in the browser.
 It enables brands to create photorealistic images from 3D models and artists to accept modelling jobs.
-It consists of three separate apps:
+It consists of three separate web apps and one microservice:

 ## Archer
 Archer is the customer facing app and contains the virtual photo studio as well as an interface to order 3D models from snapshots of a product.